MarcTroll/nubsy-booking-system/README.md

-# Nuxt 3 Booking System
+# Nubsy - Nuxt 3 Booking System
 A basic booking system for sport facilities developed using Nuxt 3.

 Because of the reason that Nuxt 3 as well as the booking system itself are